-- In determining the PM, the procedure excludes a Market Participant's: - quantity and pattern of trading amounts where the estimate of the aggregate of all trading amounts for the period being assessed is a positive amount; and - quantity and pattern of reallocation amounts where the estimate of the aggregate of all reallocation amounts for the period being assessed is a positive amount. - The PM is always assessed over a period equal to the reaction period (TRP, defined as 7 days).
+- In determining the PM, the procedure excludes a Market Participant's: - quantity and pattern of trading amounts where the estimate of the aggregate of all trading amounts for the period being assessed is a positive amount; and - o quantity and pattern of reallocation amounts where the estimate of the aggregate of all reallocation amounts for the period being assessed is a positive amount. - The PM is always assessed over a period equal to the reaction period (TRP, defined as 7 days).

-6.3.3.1 Calculating a Market Participant's adjusted Load
+6.3.44.3.4 General calculation principles for OSL and PMCalculating a Market Participant's adjusted Load

-Additional scaling factors are used to derive a more accurate estimate of trading amounts, specifically GST.
+A\dditional scaling factors is are used to derive a more accurate estimate of trading amounts, specifically account for GST.

-6.3.3.2 Calculating the OSL and the PM
+6.3.4.1 Calculating the OSL and the PM